 It's evident that both in the realm of global science and within Russia, there is a noticeable prevalence of meso-level topics from the '6.
-Social Sciences category.
+Social Sciences' category.
 This observation can be attributed to the usage of specialized databases that primarily cover this particular field.
-Our data underscores a substantial similarity among the top 15 topics shared between Russia and the worldwide scientific community in this specific domain, with ten topics present in both datasets.
+Our data underscores a substantial similarity among the top 15 topics shared between Russia and the worldwide scientific community in this specific domain, with ten topics being present in both datasets.

 Moreover, there are two meso-level topics, namely '10.279 Soviet.
-Russian & East European History and '10.126 Philosophy', associated with the macro-level area '10.
-Art & Humanities' is within Russia's top 15 'citation topics'.
+Russian & East European History' and '10.126 Philosophy', associated with the macro-level area '10.
+Art & Humanities' within the top 15 'citation topics' in Russia.
 Among other Russian topics, three of them fall within the broader area of '1.
-Clinical & Life Sciences.
-On a global science level, six topics belong to the '1.
-Clinical & Life Sciences category.
-This suggests a significant interrelationship between the '6.
-Social Sciences & Humanities and the macro-category 1.
-Clinical & Life Sciences.
+Clinical & Life Sciences'.
+On a global science level, there are six topics that belong to the '1.
+Clinical & Life Sciences' category.
+This suggests a significant inter-relationship between the '6.
+Social Sciences & Humanities' and the macro-category '1.
+Clinical & Life Sciences'.

-We have gathered data on a range of bibliometric indicators to assess the quality and impact of the three selected Scientific Categories: 'Economics and Business,' 'Psychology/Psychology,' and 'Social Sciences, Multi-disciplinary,' linked with Social Sciences and Humanities in InCites for two-five years period 2012-2016 and 2018-2022.
+We have gathered data on a range of bibliometric indicators to access the quality and impact of the three selected Scientific Categories: 'Economics and Business,' 'Psychology / Psychology,' and 'Social Sciences, Multi-disciplinary,' linked with Social Sciences and Humanities in InCites for two five years period 2012-2016 and 2018-2022.
 These statistics are detailed in Table 3.